tedconroy/al-folio/_pages/publications.md

 title:
 ---
 ###### peer reviewed publications
-Eidam, E.F., D.A.
+2.Eidam, E.F., D.A.
 Sutherland, D.K.
-Ralston, B. Dye, **T. Conroy**, J. Schmitt, P. Ruggiero, and J. Wood, 2019: Impacts of 150 years of shoreline and bathymetric change in the Coos Estuary, Oregon, USA, *in review*. at Estuaries and Coasts.
+Ralston, B. Dye, **T. Conroy**, J. Schmitt, P. Ruggiero, and J. Wood, 2019: Impacts of 150 years of shoreline and bathymetric change in the Coos Estuary, Oregon, USA. *Estuaries and Coasts*, in review. at .

-**Conroy, T.**, D.A.
+1.**Conroy, T.**, D.A.
 Sutherland, and D.K.
-Ralston, 2019: Estuarine exchange flow variability in a seasonal, segmented estuary.
-J. Phys.
-Oceanog., *accepted*.
+Ralston, 2019: Estuarine exchange flow variability in a seasonal, segmented estuary. *J. Phys.
+Oceanog.*, accepted.

 ###### conference presentations